KTH/devops-course/contributions/executable-tutorial/bthiberg-noakj/README.md

 ## Description

-We had a visit during one of the lectures by a [flox](https://flox.dev/docs/) developer.
+We had a visit during one of the lectures by a [Flox](https://flox.dev/docs/) developer.
 Exploring this cool piece of software, we found few if any tutorials on how to use it.

-This tutorial will be inspired by the [Flox docs](https://flox.dev/docs/), and show the user how to set up and use Flox environment(s) for an existing full-stack project.
-This is a project that we will set up, where backend and frontend require separate environments with separate dependencies.
+This tutorial will be inspired by the [Flox docs](https://flox.dev/docs/), and show the user how to set up and use Flox environment(s) for an existing project.
+The user will pull a repo (containing a Flask app), initialize a Flox environment and add another package to the environment.

-We might also include layering multiple environments, depending on if the the tutorial ends up being complex enough without it or not.
+After that, we might include layering multiple environments, services, enviroonment variables, depending on what level of complexity the tutorial ends up having.

-We will use KillerConda for this.
+We will use KillerCoda for this.

 **Relevance**

-The idea of Flox is to simplify creating reproducible, isolated, and portable development environments across different stages of the software lifecycle, ensuring consistency.
+The idea of Flox is to simplify creating reproducible, isolated, and portable development environments across different stages of the software lifecycle.
 I.e. very DevOps-y.